hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 **Q: What does the Reset button do?**

 The reset button clears member state information for a site.
 This can be useful if many objects are alarmed and you prefer not to click each one.
-Note that a reset does not set a baseline, the new baseline will be set during the next poll following a reset action.
+Note that a reset does not set a new baseline, the new baseline will be set during the next poll following a reset action.

 **Q: How much data does the dashboard use?**